wagtail-nest/wagtail-personalisation/docs/default_rules.rst

 --------

 The day rule allows you to segment visitors based on the day of their visit.
-Select one or multiple days on which you'd like your segment to be applied.
+Select one or multiple days on which you would like your segment to be applied.

 ==================  ==========================================================
 Option              Description